Tailp/CI/README.md

   ]
 }
 EOF
+Then Login with default credentials first before building and pushing image

+* gcloud auth application-default login

 * Finally ./packer build jenkins-agent.json
 This should show the image name created like this "googlecompute: A disk image was created: jenkins-agent-1494277483"